EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 | Code Red | Bryson111 | Windows | Shooter | TO DO |

 ### Audited Proprietary Games
-These games' source code isn't freely available and cannot inspected, modified, or redistributed but have been inspected to be safe by our developers through our free auditing program.
+These games' source code isn't freely available, but have been inspected to be safe by our developers through our free auditing program.

 | Game | Developer | Platforms | Genre | Link |
 |------|-----------|-----------|------|-----|